 Private Financing Lenders

-The following is a list of private loan programs made to USC students over the past several years.
+The following is a list of private loan programs made to USC students over the past three years.
 USC does not prefer, recommend, promote, endorse, or suggest any of these lenders.

 The use of a lender on the USC list is not required.
 USC will process loans from any eligible lender the student selects.
 USC may not deny or otherwise impede the borrower's choice of a lender or cause unnecessary delay in loan certification for those borrowers who choose a lender not included on the lender list below.